Kinggerm/Arachis/README.md

 2. Equipped with python multiprocessing.
 3. More flexible in input both tree and data format.

-This package implement a derived version of [the classic GRIMM format](http://grimm.ucsd.edu/GRIMM/grimm_instr.html) with following modifications:
+This library defines a new version of [the classic GRIMM format](http://grimm.ucsd.edu/GRIMM/grimm_instr.html) with following modifications:
 1. Blocks could be named with letters in "`-.0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz|~[]`".
 "`-`" still means a reverse direction when it appears at the first letter.